miurahr/py7zr/docs/api.rst

    The class for reading 7z files.
 See section sevenzipfile-object_

-.. class:: ArchiveInfo

-   The class used to represent information about an information of an archive file.
-See section archiveinfo-object_

 .. class:: FileInfo

    The class used to represent information about a member of an archive file.
 See section